albertan017/LLM4Decompile/README.md

 Decompiler-ALL: Support popular languages/platforms and settings (e.g., decompile multiple functions).

 ## License
-This code repository is licensed under the MIT License.
+This code repository is licensed under the MIT and DeepSeek License.

 ## Contact